CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/product-option.md

 webshop owner can predefine product options at products, later to be selected by the customer to customize the product he wants to purchase.

 Custom options can be marked as required.
-That means customer must choose an option before he can add the product into his basket.
-Think of the size and color of a t-shirt.
+The customer is then required to choose an option before he can add the product into his basket.
+Think of the size and/or color of a t-shirt.

 ## Types